 Keeping up with schoolwork is important.
-If a child is absent two or more days, parents are encouraged to pick up homework.
-You may call the school office to make arrangements to pick up assignments at the end of the day.
+Parents may call the office and arrange to pick up work at the end of the day if a student will be absent for more than two days.
 Students will be given one day for each day absent to make up assignments missed due to absences.
-It is the student's responsibility to turn in the make-up work.
+It is the student's responsibility to turn in the makeup work.

 While medical and dental appointments during the school day are sometimes unavoidable, we do ask they be scheduled after school hours or toward the beginning or end of the school day to minimize the school time missed.
 We also ask that vacations and other special days be scheduled when school is not in session.
-EXCESSIVE ABSENTEEISM IS CONSIDERED TO BE ANYTHING OVER TEN DAYS PER SCHOOL YEAR.
-EXCESSIVE TARDINESS TO SCHOOL IS CONSIDERED TO BE THREE (3) OR MORE TARDY DAYS PER SEMESTER.